Building Multi-Step AI Agents with LangGraph

 state = agent_app.get_state(config)

-When an agent fails in production, you need to know which node it failed in, what the state looked like at that point, and what the LLM was prompted with.
+When an agent fails in production, you need to know which node failed, what the state was, and what the LLM saw.
 LangSmith gives you this for free in LangChain and LangGraph apps.
-Every node run, every LLM call, and every tool call is traced and stored.
+Every node run, LLM call, and tool call is traced.

 import os